nirrosenthal/CG3DBasicEngine/README.md

 - Click and drag with the left mouse button to move the camera around
 - Click and drag with the right mouse button to pick a zone in the screen which you can zoom in to, or move the shapes in it by clicking and dragging with the left mouse button
 #### Keyboard keys
-- Double click ESC to exit the window
+- ESC closes the current pop-up window.
 - Click CTRL in split screen mode to switch the camera control from screen 1 to screen 2
-- Use the arrows to move the camera up/down/left/right
+- Use the arrows to move the camera up/down/left/right when no object is selected.
+- When objects are selected, use the arrows and the +/- buttons to move it.
 # GitHub links:
 Our engine - https://github.com/nadavhaik/CG3DBasicEngine